heolfief/Course-en-Cours/README.md

 Just install the course-en-cours library (<a href="#software">link in the software section</a>) and import it to your arduino sketch.
 <a href="https://www.arduino.cc/en/Guide/Libraries">Here is a tutorial</a> if you need help for this step.

-You should now be able to use the functions described in the software section.
+You should now be able to use the functions described in the <a href="#software">software section</a>.